 With a focus on restorative justice, the project is committed to leveraging deep ties with the historic Albina community to ensure meaningful involvement with Disadvantaged Business Enterprise contractors and using input from the community to help shape the project and outcomes for the community including supporting generational wealth.

-The Construction Manager/General Contractor is expected to be on board and under contract in Fall 2020, with substantial work packages for Disadvantaged Business Enterprise contractors as early as next year.
+The Construction Manager/General Contractor was brought on board and under contract in Fall 2020, with substantial work packages for Disadvantaged Business Enterprise contractors as early as next year.

 We have also implemented strategies to hold the construction contractor accountable, such as small business capacity strengthening, technical assistance and robust performance metrics.
 Additional strategies include a clear vision and guiding principles, along with engaging a Community Oversight Advisory Committee to help ODOT in accountability and oversight of the construction team.